agrc/gis.utah.gov/_posts/2016-09-07-watershed-restoration-initiative-wins-2016-digital-government-award.md

 The WRI app also recently won a Special Achievement Award in GIS from ESRI.

-The ESRI award was accepted by representatives of DNR, DTS, and AGRC, at the ESRI International User Conference in June.
-Pictured, from left, are Nathan Kota (Senior GIS Analyst, Wildlife Resources), Bill Boudreau (IT Director, DTS-DNR), Jack Dangermond (Founder/President, ESRI), and Bert Granberg (Director, AGRC).
+The ESRI award was accepted by representatives of DNR, DTS, and UGRC, at the ESRI International User Conference in June.
+Pictured, from left, are Nathan Kota (Senior GIS Analyst, Wildlife Resources), Bill Boudreau (IT Director, DTS-DNR), Jack Dangermond (Founder/President, ESRI), and Bert Granberg (Director, UGRC).

 ![esri award acceptance photo]({% link images/WRIESRIAward.png %})